StarCat8/Star_Abundances/README.md

  As of today (23/12/24) the code is meant to use HARPS-N fits data, this means that you may need to adjust some functions in order to account for different headers name in different fits file (e.g. for the HARPS-N fits the name of the star is under the header "HIERARCH TNG OBS TARG NAME" and is not always like that).
  HARPS-N automatically provide a radial velocity estimate, which is automatically loaded in the star.v_r position, which you can set manually anyway.
+ Since february 2025 the code also support FIES data.
+Almost all the functions that requires the use of a fits file will need the have the instrument specified via the argument 'instrument'. i.e. instrument='FIES' or instrument='HARPS-N'

 Available methods are:
 --